runo-hr/Pneumonia-Detection/README.md

 # Pneumonia-Detection

 ## Objective
-Develop a Pneumonia Detection Application to classify Chest X-rays as either Pneumonia or Normal.
+Train a deep learning model to classify Chest X-rays as either Pneumonia or Normal.
+Deploy the model on a web service.

-<blockquote>Status</blockquote>
+<blockquote>Status: Developing the Portfolio website</blockquote>

 ## Tech Stack
 1. Tensorflow